 Reconstructed in Avatar, where pressure causes Pandora's bioluminescent plant life to glow underfoot, but not change in any other way.
 It helps that it's there more for Scenery Porn than anything else.

-Anneke in the Russo-Finnish production The Day the Earth Froze briefly caused flowers to bloom in her wake when Lemmenkainen and Ilmarinen rescued her from the witch Louhi.
+Anneke in the Russo-Finnish production The Day the Earth Froze briefly caused flowers to bloom in her wake when she first met Lemmenkainen and again when Lemmenkainen and Ilmarinen rescued her from the witch Louhi.
 Louhi and her imps then went on a frenzy of stomping the flowers, because (being evil and all) she hated anything beautiful.

 When this movie was given the Mystery Science Theater 3000 treatment, Joel looked at the witch during this scene and pondered, "Geez, I wonder what her Myers-Briggs test was like."

 In Pyramids, when Pteppic's father dies, making him a divine emperor, his friends notice grass growing from the city pavement wherever he steps, a wooden table starts budding, and all the grain in a bakery attempts to burst into life.

 Wintersmith is the Trope Namer; it was called this (and the Latinized "Ped Fecundis") when Tiffany Aching developed it.
 Of course, this being Discworld, it is played for laughs.